chadbreece/CampAlert/README.md

 - [X] Chad - Create CSV of ID to campsite
 - [X] Chad - Create a function that takes user search data and runs a query
-- [ ] Chad - Figure out how to send an email using SMTP
+- [X] Chad - Figure out how to send an email using SMTP
+- [ ] Chad - Get RasPi to pull repo and run camply for one user.
+- [ ] Chad - Build a better email notification for results as they are found.
 - [ ] Juan - Create one thread per user
 - [ ] Juan - Run the code in Raspberry Pi
 - [ ] Juan - Use cron to schedule restarting the code